G-hoon/doodeoji_game/README.md

   - [ToDo or Issues](#todo-or-issues)

 ## Purpose of this project
-This project's purpose is to create a make web game based on vanilla javascript
+This project's purpose is to create a web game based on vanilla javascript

 ## Game Overview